Kapitanzxc/CMSC-23-Project/README.md

 6. **Edit Profile:** On the profile page, click the edit button to update your username, profile picture, and contact numbers.
 You can also add or edit your slambook data.

 7. **Generate QR Code:** Create a shareable QR code so friends can scan it to add you instantly.
+You can also save the QR code to your local device for easy access and sharing.

 8. **Logout:** Use the logout button to sign out of the app.